MicrosoftDocs/Dynamics-365-Operations.lt-lt/hr/includes/banner.md

 > [!IMPORTANT]
-> Sveiki! Čia – „Microsoft Dynamics 365 for Operations“ instrukcija, pasiekiama adresu docs.microsoft.com. Čia perkeliame turinį iš „Dynamics 365 for Operations‟ žinyno „Wiki‟.
+> Ši tema taikoma „Dynamics 365 for Talent‟ (negalutinei versijai), „Dynamics 365 for Finance and Operations‟ „Enterprise‟ leidimui ir „Dynamics 365 for Operations‟.